 Kerlingarfjöll – Steaming valleys and surreal landscapes

 The hot spring valley of Hveradalir in the Kerlingarfjöll mountains is something out of this world.
-Breathtaking views unfold into a steaming geothermal valley padded with snow fields clinging to the slopes, and shapes and colours so magnificient that you wonder if it’s even real.
+Breathtaking views unfold into a steaming geothermal valley padded with snowfields clinging to the slopes, and shapes and colours so magnificient that you wonder if it’s even real.
 It’s like you’ve stepped into a surrealistic painting.

 The bad weather mountains

-For centuries, the Kerlingarfjöll mountain range in the Icelandic highlands was known as the Bad Weather Mountains.
+For centuries, the Kerlingarfjöll mountain range was known as the Bad Weather Mountains.
 And that’s exactly what they looked like when I arrived.
 At the end of June, the start of summer, it was still a mere 2 degrees.
 There had been a snowstorm the night before, and low-hanging clouds gloomily covered the horizon.
 I was greeted by some nasty gusts of wind and icy rain, and wondered what on earth I was doing here…

-Hveradalir valley ridges, Kerlingarfjöll, Kjölur road, Iceland
+Hveradalir valley ridges, Kerlingarfjöll, Iceland.

 Hveradalir valley ridges.